 Right, is anyone currently working on getting this piece of shit CancerResearchUK advert removed from everywhere?
 Is there something I can sign?
 How the fucking fuck is this okay? pic.twitter.com/b7eU7lulms

 Other people seemed to follow suit, labelling the image as dangerous, harmful and shameful to see.

 Sofie Hagen, who is rather overweight herself, even labelled Cancer Research, a company who are literally working to save people’s lives every single day, as ‘filthy’ and told them ‘thanks for making the world shittier’.

 Yes, you heard that right, Cancer Research, a company, I stress again, who are actually working to save people’s lives and to help people in their recovery from cancer every single day, are having accusations of hate and filthiness hurled at them.

 Obesity can be extremely damaging, and whilst Cancer Research did reply to Sofie, they did insist that the poster would stay up and also gave her a few extra facts for her to have a look at; ‘Scientists have found that extra body fat can cause higher levels of growth hormones, sex hormones, and inflammation in the body.
-These can lead to cells dividing more, increasing the chance of cancer.
-You can find out more about this, here’.
+These can lead to cells dividing more, increasing the chance of cancer.’

-Obesity kills, thousands upon thousands of people each year, which does seem to beg the question; are we living in a world where people are far too easily offended and far to ready to simply avoid, ignore and even get furious about facts?
+Obesity kills thousands upon thousands of people each year which does seem to beg the question; are we living in a world where people are far too easily offended and far too ready to simply avoid, ignore and even get furious about facts?

 Despite the anger, there were plenty of people who stood behind cancer research and defended the poster, maybe they had experienced cancer in their family, themselves or amongst their friends, and did not appreciate the idea of the charity being abused over twitter.